pivotal/docs-tap/learning-center/getting-started/training-portal.md

 ## <a id="loading-ws-definition"></a>Loading the workshop definition

 A custom resource of type `Workshop` describes each workshop.
-Before a workshop environment can be created, you must load the definition of the workshop.
+Before you can create a workshop environment, you must load the definition of the workshop.

 Here is an example `Workshop` custom resource: